azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Complete the TODOs numbered 7 through 11 in the GetSentimentScore method.
+1. Complete the TODOs numbered 7 through 11 in the GetSentimentScore method

-2. Complete TODO 12 in the Run method.
+2. Complete TODO 12 in the Run method

 _Exit criteria_:

-- You should see no errors in either the GetSentimentScore or Run methods.
+- You should see no errors in either the GetSentimentScore or Run methods

 ### Task 2: Implement linguistic understanding